-The Collectif Bienvenue is launching an innovative project to address a critical need among people seeking refuge: many of them in Montreal face significant challenges in finding legal support for their asylum or PRRA applications.
-We are setting up a support clinic to assist with the preparation of protection applications, and we need volunteers who are available on Fridays starting in May 2026.
+By the summer 2026, Welcome Collective is launching an innovative project to address a critical need among people seeking refuge: many of them in Montreal face significant challenges in finding legal support for their asylum or PRRA applications.
+We are setting up a support clinic to assist with the preparation of protection applications.

 Describing one’s background to apply for asylum is a crucial step, but it is often intimidating and complex to navigate alone.